ccashley12/chat-demo/README.md

 - **Components**: Reusable UI components for the chat interface, message bubbles, input fields, etc.
 - **Screens**: Individual screens for the app's various views (start screen, chat screen, etc.).
-- **Utils**: Helper functions for common tasks like data formatting and API calls.
 - **Assets**: Images, icons, and other static assets used in the app.

 ## Setup Instructions